 2nd Annual Conference of the SWEET consortium refuel.ch

-The second annual conference of the SWEET reFuel.ch consortium brought together nearly one hundred participants from national and international research, administration and industry at the Paul Scherrer Institute PSI in Villigen AG.
+The second annual conference of the SWEET Consortium reFuel.ch consortium brought together nearly one hundred participants from national and international research, administration and industry at the Paul Scherrer Institute PSI in Villigen AG.

 September 30, 2025